 For it to work, the binaural sounds needed to be real and needed to sound like Darwin, there was no way of faking it.
 Therefore the soundscapes are all pieced together from hours and hours and hours of recordings made across the Territory over many months.
 Hundreds of locals were involved in the recreation of these historic soundscapes.
 People rode bikes and horses from left to right and back again till the effect was just right.
 I waited in carparks for hours to get a single recording of a curlew.
 The Deckchair Cinema played particular 1930s tunes mentioned in old oral histories in their crowded cinema so that I could re-create the sounds of the old Star Theatre.
 A local aviation family flew their 1930s biplane (one of only a few left in the world) over my head at East Point to help bring a certain story to life.
 Bar staff clicked glasses, friends lit fires (safely) and let me break into their chook pens at 5am in the morning to record the roosters crowing.
 Locals supported the project at every level.

 Territorians have a particular way of telling stories - there's humour and heartbreak and a kind of hardness too sometimes.
-Charlie King epitomises that voice.
-There's hardly a corner of the Territory he doesn't have a connection with or a story about.
-His story alone says so much about the Territory and everything that makes it unique.
-He brings these stories back to life in a way only Charlie could.
+Charlie King and Richard Fejo epitomise that kind of voice.
+There's hardly a corner of the Territory they don't have a connection with or a story about.
 Then there's the Mills family, traditional custodians of Darwin who made me think entirely differently about what the real Darwin is and what the responsibilities of making a tour like this really are.
-Not to mention the families of the characters featured in the tour, who patiently took calls from me for month after month, answering my questions.
-Thank you.
+Not to mention the families of the characters featured in the tour.

-I don't live in Darwin any more, so this is my parting gift - a kind of love letter.
-I do hope you enjoy it.
+I don't live in Darwin any more, so these are my parting gift - a kind of love letter.